Clinical Therapy vs. Mental Performance Coaching: What You Need to Know

 What Is Mental Performance Coaching?

-Mental performance coaching, also called performance psychology or sports psychology–inspired coaching, focuses on enhancing performance and mental fitness in high-demand areas like business, sports, or leadership.
+Mental performance coaching, also called performance psychology or sports psychology–inspired coaching, focuses on enhancing performance and mental fitness in high-demand areas like sports, business, or leadership.

 At MadeMind, mental coaching involves:

-Practical, results-driven outcomes: Helps professionals perform under pressure, recover quickly, lead effectively, and sustain high performance across life and career.
+Practical, results-driven outcomes: Helps professionals perform under pressure, recover quickly, lead effectively, and sustain high performance output across life and career.

 Structured framework: Typical process covers goal setting, values alignment, systems creation, and ongoing evaluation .